AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 ## Compliance

 A Node MUST comply with all strict requirements introduced by `shall` clauses in [TR-10-13][].
 Some of these requirements are restated in this specification to emphasize their importance, without altering their original normative scope.
-This specification MAY define additional values for the `protocol`, `mode`, and `ecdh_curve` parameters beyond those specified in [TR-10-13][], [TR-10-14][], or other VSF/IPMX technical recommendations.
-The inclusion of these additional values MUST NOT be interpreted as violating any `shall` clause in the referenced technical recommendations.
+This specification can define additional values for the `protocol`, `mode`, and `ecdh_curve` parameters beyond those specified in [TR-10-13][], [TR-10-14][], or other VSF/IPMX technical recommendations.
+The inclusion of these additional values does not violate any `shall` clause in the referenced technical recommendations.

 A Node MUST comply with the non-strict requirements introduced by `should` and `may` clauses in [TR-10-13][], where such requirements are explicitly elevated to strict requirements through a `MUST` clause in this specification.